orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 The RPi will try to boot from a microSD card, then the network, then from any attached USB storage.

-Now we can create a new eeprom binary:
+Now we can create a new EEPROM binary:

 ```
 sudo rpi-eeprom-config --out pieeprom-new.bin --config bootconf.txt pieeprom.bin
 ```

-And write it to the eeprom:
+And write it to the EEPROM:

 ```
 sudo rpi-eeprom-update -d -f ./pieeprom-new.bin